How to Resell on Amazon

 Now that you’re aware of the different ways to sell on Amazon that don’t involve private label products, are you ready to explore your options?

-Take a look at Chuck’s in-depth article on how to use Helium 10’s Black Box, Profitability Calculator, and Xray tools to research and narrow down potential product spaces and specific items for arbitrage or wholesale purposes.
+Explore Helium 10’s Amazon product research tools such as Black Box, Profitability Calculator, and Xray tools to research and narrow down potential product spaces and specific items for arbitrage or wholesale purposes.

 And if you haven’t already, also see some Chrome extensions he found that can be helpful to online arbitrage sellers.